hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The format of the CSV stream should follow the guidelines for CSV data as described by [RFC 4180](https://tools.ietf.org/html/rfc4180).
 Each CSV record is one line of text, with commas between the values for each dataset parameter.
-Any value containing a comma must be surrounded with double quotes, and any double quote within a value must be escaped by a preceeding double quote.
+Any value containing a comma must be surrounded with double quotes, and any double quote within a value must be escaped by a preceding double quote.
 An array parameter (i.e., the value of a parameter within one record is an array) will have multiple columns resulting from placing each element in the array into its own column.
 For 1-D arrays, the